-It enhances muscle strength and function—important for staying active and well during a long life.
+This mineral enhances muscle strength and function, making it a key supplement for men.
 Magnesium also helps maintain healthy blood pressure and good heart function, and to prevent headaches and irritable bowel syndrome.
 For anyone taking statins to lower cholesterol, it can help reduce side effects.

 Take: 200–500 mg daily.
 You may need the higher amount if you take diuretics that deplete the mineral, or if you have high blood pressure, migraines, or digestive issues.
 Loose stools mean you’ve taken too much.

-Bone health is just as important for men as for women, and vitamin D is an essential component.
+Bone health is just as important for men as it is for women, so vitamin D also makes the cut for best men’s supplements.
 This vitamin also enhances the immune system, the heart, and muscle strength, and it helps to protect against dementia and cancer.

 Take: 1,000–2,000 IU (25–50 mcg).
 Take the higher amount if you live in a northern climate, have dark skin, are obese, get headaches, suffer from digestive issues such as celiac disease or inflammatory bowel disease, or have had gastric bypass surgery.